 How is this a Model School?

-The Sathya Sai School in Murwillumbah exists to be a model school for the rest of Australia, and to generate values curriculum materials.
-Having a real operating school enables parents, teachers and the community to see how the Human Values program works.
+Sathya Sai College exists to be a model school for the rest of Australia, and to generate values-based curriculum materials.
+Having a real operating values-based college enables parents, teachers and the community to see how the Human Values program works.

 What is the use of Human Values?

 “A society without human values ceases to be human.” – Sathya Sai Baba

 Across the world from all levels of society, from the Minister of Education to the newspaper journalists, from elderly citizens to young parents, people are talking about the need for our young people to learn values.
 Why are they talking about this need?
 Because too often modern education has concentrated on academic achievement, and left out character development.

 What is different about this school?

 Human values permeates all aspects of college life: lessons, play time, relations between teachers and students, and interaction with the college community.

 A new mother commented: “The children at this school respect one another; if they have a disagreement, they stop and talk about it, and sort it out!
 At my son’s previous school, children would run away and be scared.”